sseshadr/CarND-LaneLines-P1/writeup_laneLines.md

 ### Rubric Check
 Have all project files been included with the submission?
-Jupyter notebook – Done
+Jupyter notebook â€“ Done
-Write up – Done
+Write up â€“ Done

 Does the pipeline for line identification take road images from a video as input and return an annotated video stream as output?
 Done